elpie89/MaxToolsUpdater/README.md

 # Max Tools Updater

-The Max Tools Updater is a 3ds Max tool, able to manage different "Packages" (a set of scripts and plugin), and make sure each artist in a company is upd to date with all script and plugins requested by the production.
+The Max Tools Updater is a 3ds Max tool, able to manage different "Packages" (a set of scripts and plugin), and make sure each artist in a company is upd to date with all script and plugins required by the production.

 The Max Tools Updater is able to:
 1. Notify on Max startup when a new update is pushed